Deukmejian Wilderness Park

 Natural Landscape

-The park's elevation ranges from approximately 2,159 feet at the entrance to 4,775 feet in the northeast corner, providing visitors with spectacular views of the Crescenta Valley and the Los Angeles basin.
+Rising from about 2,159 feet at the entrance to an impressive 4,775 feet in the northeast corner, your climb is rewarded with expansive views of the Crescenta Valley and the Los Angeles basin below.
+In spring, wildflowers dot the hills with splashes of color, making it an especially nice season to visit.

 Trail System